BE CERTAIN to click on the paintings to enlarge or enhance them.

 Ellen Andree might also have a rival, Jeanne Samary, a renowned actress and star of several Renoir portraits, who is surrounded by enthusiastic suitors across the room.
 The artist Paul Lhote (in boater apparel) and office worker Eugene Pierre Lestringuez (in a more formal suit), both crowd around her in evident pursuit.
 Is Mademoiselle Samary’s response to cover her ears, a lady like ploy to cope with their romantic overtures?

 Finally, the painting’s centerpiece, its piece de resistance: the lunch.
 Or its remnants of half-eaten fruit, undrunk wine that are somehow transformed into a miraculous display of Renoir’s magical brushwork.
 Where glasses sparkle, plates swirl, and napkins move across the table.
 Reminding us that what we perceive as the ordinary in our every day lives can truly become extraordinary, if seen through an artist’s eyes.

-The identification of the figures above is based mainly on the account of the Phillips Collection.
+The identifications of the figures above are based mainly on the account of the Phillips Collection.

 All of the preceding images are used for educational purposes only and in the U.S. public domain.

 *The figure in profile next to Ellen Andre could be George Riviere, friend and promoter of Renoir.